-We have been advised by Public Health England that there has been another confirmed case of COVID-19 within the school setting in Buzzards and Puffins Class.
+We have been advised by Public Health England that there have been more confirmed cases of COVID-19 within the school setting in Goldfinches class.

 We know that you may find this concerning but we are continuing to monitor the situation and are working closely with Public Health England.
 This letter is to inform you of the current situation and provide advice on how to support your child.
 Please be reassured that for most people, coronavirus (COVID-19) will be a mild illness.